-This section describes how to use existing or generate new TLS/SSL certificates for the ReqView Floating License Server.
+Review this article to learn how to use existing or generate new TLS/SSL certificates for the ReqView Floating License Server.

 openssl tools available for Windows.
-We recommend using Win64 OpenSSL v1.0.2o Light in a command prompt run as Administrator.
+We recommend using Win64 OpenSSL v1.0.2o Light in a command prompt run as an Administrator.

 Additional Command Line Arguments:

 reqview_license_server [-h] [--host HOST [HOST ...]] --port PORT --certfile CERTFILE [--keyfile KEYFILE] [--keypwfile KEYPWFILE] [--cafile CAFILE] [--capath CAPATH] [--adminpwfile ADMINPWFILE] [--license LICENSE [LICENSE ...]]

 ||required||File in PEM format containing the server TLS/SSL certificate|